(Photo Credit: Pexels)

 With so many different plans and insurers in the market, you’ll need to choose a car insurance policy that not only offers you protection and coverage but should also be friendly on your wallet.

-In the following article, we take a look at five things you should consider before buying car insurance in Singapore.
+In the following article, we take a look at five things you should consider before buying motor insurance in Singapore.

 1. Your Desired Coverage